AlucardUnrekt/CyberSafety/README.md

 * [Would you like your online activity data to be studied by advertisers and then sold?](https://www.medicalnewstoday.com/articles/do-mhealth-apps-protect-user-privacy)

 I think, you now know why do you need security and anonymity.
 If no, please, send questions and comments to:
-Central Intelligence Agency
+Central Intelligence Agency,
-Office of Public Affairs
+Office of Public Affairs,
 Washington, DC 20505

 ## Level 1.
+Strong password

+Weak password can easily ruin all your further efforts to protect your confidential data, so this chapter is placed at the beginning and without big words is the basis for all your attempts in staying safe and anonymous.